Vertcoin: A Complete Beginner’s Guide

 Another way to do this, is to first buy a major cryptocurrency and then use Shapeshift to convert to Vertcoin.

-Vertpig (UK) and Vertbase (US) are also set to come soon to allow buying and selling of Vertcoin with GBP and USD respectively, with Vertpig also set to add EUR.
+Vertpig (UK) and Vertbase (US) are also set to come soon to allow buying and selling of Vertcoin with EUR and USD respectively.
 It should be noted that these exchanges are not created by the Vertcoin team.

 A full list of brokers and exchanges can be found below: